Multilevel Richardson-Romberg extrapolation: A paradigm for Multilevel simulation methods

-Throughout our investigations on these estimators, we will make extensive use in what follows of the following lemma which is a straightforward consequence of Schwarz's Inequality. \begin{Lemma} For all $j \in \ac{1,\dots,R}$, let $a_j > 0$, $b_j > 0$ and $q_j > 0$ such that $\ds \sum_{j=1}^R q_j = 1$.
+Throughout our investigations on these estimators, we will make extensive use of the following lemma which is a straightforward consequence of Schwarz's Inequality including its equality case. \begin{Lemma} For all $j \in \ac{1,\dots,R}$, let $a_j > 0$, $b_j > 0$ and $q_j > 0$ such that $\ds \sum_{j=1}^R q_j = 1$.
 Then

 and equality holds if and only if $q_j = \mu \sqrt{a_j b_j^{-1}}$, $j=1,\dots,R$, with $\mu = \pa[2]{\sum_{k=1}^R \sqrt{a_k b_k^{-1}}}^{-1}$. \end{Lemma}